Rosie O'Donnell: Personal life

-O'Donnell was a resident of Nyack, New York, after the purchase in 1996 of "Pretty Penny", a Victorian river home that had previously served as the home of Helen Hayes.
-O'Donnell sold the home to businessman Edward M. Kopko in 2000.
-She resides in South Nyack, New York, and owns a home in West Palm Beach, Florida.
+O'Donnell was a resident of Nyack, New York, after her 1996 purchase of "Pretty Penny", a Victorian river home previously occupied by Helen Hayes.
+O'Donnell later sold the home to businessman Edward M. Kopko in 2000.
+She has lived in South Nyack, New York, and owns a home in West Palm Beach, Florida.
+O’Donnell relocated to the West Coast in the early 2020s.

 O'Donnell is a Democrat.
 She has contributed funds to multiple political campaigns, including to the campaign to elect Senator Doug Jones of Alabama.

 On numerous occasions, O'Donnell has been outspoken about controversial topics.
-In 2007, she announced her opinion concerning the terrorist attacks on the World Trade Center on September 11, 2001, in which she questioned the NIST conclusions, and alleged the U.S. government's involvement in the event.
+In 2007, she announced her opinion concerning the September 11, 2001 terrorist attacks on the World Trade Center, in which she questioned NIST conclusions, and alleged the United States government's involvement in the attacks.

+In March 2025, shortly after Trump was inaugurated for a second term, O'Donnell revealed in a TikTok video that she had moved to Ireland with her child, Clay, that January.
+She said "It's been heartbreaking to see what's happening politically, and hard for me personally as well.
+The personal is political, as we all know."
+She went on to say that she and Clay "just felt like we needed to take care of ourselves and make some hard decisions and follow through".
+O'Donnell applied for Irish citizenship through descent.
+Trump threatened in July 2025 to revoke US-born O'Donnell's birthright US citizenship.
+Initially O'Donnell moved to the Dublin coastal village of Howth in a rental house.
+After a few months, influenced by the local specialist school for her autistic daughter, they moved to the Dublin coastal suburb of Sandymount.